Pointwise Maximal Leakage: Introduction

-We should point out that a distributional view of privacy also exists in the differential privacy literature, where the log likelihood ratio is referred to as the \emph{privacy loss random variable}~\cite{dwork2016concentrated, bun2016concentrated, abadi2016deep}.
-This approach is further formalized in~\cite{sommer2018privacy} by introducing the notion of \emph{privacy loss distribution}.
+It is also worth mentioning that a distributional view of privacy has already been adopted in the differential privacy literature, where the log-likelihood ratio is referred to as the \emph{privacy loss random variable}~\cite{mironov2017renyi, dwork2016concentrated, bun2016concentrated,sommer2018privacy,zhu2022optimal}.
+The importance of the privacy loss random variable is that it allows a sharper characterization of the privacy budget, which has led to highly practical tools such as the \emph{moments accountant}~\cite{abadi2016deep}.
 The framework we develop in this paper differs from these works mainly in that here we let $X$ represent any type of data containing sensitive information, while the works on differential privacy target specifically the centralized setting, where the notion of neighboring databases (that is, databases that differ in a single entry) plays a central role in all definitions.
-On top of that, the privacy measure introduced in this paper has a clear and useful operational meaning, and is obtained by analyzing specific threat models (more on this below).
+On top of that, the privacy measure introduced in this paper has a clear and useful operational meaning and is obtained by analyzing specific threat models (more on this below).